reductase4/evol_sim_vs_rosetta/README.txt

     A series of python scripts that analysis the data and produce the figures for the paper.

     analysis_functions.py
-        This a helper file that contains a series of functions used in the analysis get_mean_effective_num_plot.py
+        This a helper file that contains a series of functions used in the analysis get_seq_divergence.py
-        This script is the script that is used to create Figure 1. get_cor_combo.py
+        This script is the script that is used to create Figure 1. get_KL_boxplots.py
-        This script is the script that is used to create Figures 2, and S1. get_cor_entropy_RSA_comb.py
+        This script is the script that is used to create Figure 2. get_mean_effective_num_plot.py
-        This script is the script that is used to create Figure 3. get_combo_freq_plots.py
+        This script is the script that is used to create Figure 3. get_cor_combo.py
-        This script is the script that is used to create Figure 4. get_KL_boxplots.py
+        This script is the script that is used to create Figures 4, S2 and S3. get_cor_entropy_RSA_comb.py
-        This script is the script that is used to create Figure 5. get_entropy_vs_rsa_38.py
+        This script is the script that is used to create Figure 5. get_re_simulated_combo.py
-        This script is the script that is used to create Figure S2. get_entropy_vs_entropy_38.py
+        This script is the script that is used to create Figure 6. get_combo_freq_plots.py
-        This script is the script that is used to create Figure S3.
+        This script is the script that is used to create Figure S1.

 t_test/
     Contains all of the R scripts used in the analysis